Te Ara Pātaka/Summit Walkway

 If parking at Hilltop, leave vehicles at the furthest end of the car park from the tavern itself.

-Akaroa Shuttle and Akaroa French Connection provide services between Christchurch and Akaroa, and can stop or pick up at Hilltop Tavern on request.
+There are shutte services between Christchurch and Akaroa, and they can stop or pick up at Hilltop Tavern on request.
 If you book to catch the bus at the end of your walk at Hilltop, let them know to call at the Tavern.
 Be there 15 min after the bus departure time from Akaroa.

 It is an excellent 2-day trip using public transport starting at Diamond Harbour jetty, staying overnight at Rod Donald Hut, and catching a shuttle from Hilltop Tavern back to Christchurch.